84000’s Core Values

 3. We Nurture and Support Contemporary Translators

 We appreciate every single application that is submitted by translation teams around the world.
-Though successful applications will be supported by an award of grant and nurtured by our editorial team, 84000 is also committed to encouraging and empowering all interested and promising translators.
+Though successful applications will be supported by an award of grant and nurtured by our editorial team, 84000 is also committed to encouraging and empowering interested and promising translators.

 4. We Place Equal Value on our Three Key Stakeholder Groups